zero-radiance/zero-radiance.github.io/_source_/content/post/particle-volume.md

 Recursively defining \\(L = L\_i = L\_s\\), we finally obtain the [radiative transfer equation](https://zero-radiance.github.io/post/analytic-media/#radiative-transfer-equation) we are all familiar with.

+If we wish to model the [Refractive Radiative Transfer Equation](https://doi.org/10.1145/2557605) instead, we must remember to also account for continuous reflection/transmission as well as the associated change in the solid angle.

 ## Acknowledgments

 I would like to thank Eugene d'Eon for his thoughtful comments and feedback, and Don Grainger for his [book](http://eodg.atm.ox.ac.uk/user/grainger/research/book/) and for reviewing this article.